 - Smallest amount of capacity (same as sorcerers)

 - Offensive spells cost more mana than sorcerers

-Players can upgrade their accounts to premium accounts, which offer the them a wide variety of new and very convenient things, the most popular being the abilities to learn premium spells, to promote the character when getting to the required level, to create guilds, and the permission to visit premium-only areas.
+Players can upgrade their accounts to premium accounts, which offer the them a wide variety of new and very convenient things, the most popular being: the abilities to learn premium spells, being able to promote the character when getting to the required level, creating guilds, being able to purchase houses in the towns and cities, access to mounts, extra outfits and being able to unlock special ones, and the permission to use the boats, which can be used to visit premium-only areas.

 Character promotions also grant faster mana and hitpoint regeneration, as well as the ability to learn a special promotion-only spell for that vocation.
 Promotions also reduce the chance of losing equipment when dying, and reduce experience point loss by 30%.

 A guild can only be started by a premium player, and it must have at least 4 premium vice-leaders for it not to disband, making premium players popular candidates for vice leaders of guilds.

 Premium-only areas are not crowded, unlike free player areas, which makes leveling up much easier.
 These areas are also much cooler looking, and many new ones are still being introduced with updates.